Strategic Programme for 2020-2021

-The latest plan provides a solid set of foundations for how we will help victim services, criminal justice agencies and the wider community recover from the Covid-19 crisis.
-Also, it will help to ensure our innovative partnership work continues to make Cleveland a safer place.
+The latest plan provides a solid set of foundations for how we will help victim services, criminal justice agencies and the wider community to recover from the Covid-19 crisis.
+In addition, it will help to ensure our innovative partnership work continues to make Cleveland a safer place.

 Police and Crime Plan 2019-2020

 Working with the Chief Constable of Cleveland Police, the PCC has five key objectives for 2016/21.
-They are:
+They are the following: